 As well as his internal work with the Microsoft teams, he was also the external spokesman for what the TFS team were up to.
 Brian’s blog was the place where he announced stuff, and also where he explained problems… with candor unbecoming a big company.
 It felt like Brian put a human face on the product, and gave insight and visibility into a mysterious corporate world.

-Brain was like an amazing AI router, knowing effortlessly and instinctively the right person to help you out.
+Brian was like an amazing AI router, knowing effortlessly and instinctively the right person to help you out.
 Many of us who installed the first betas of TFS have had close to a 15-year ride with Mr Harry.
-We’ve watched him quickly route issues – we might be stressed with a client and he’ll immediately know who can help.
+For many MVPs using fresh features for our clients, he has quickly routed issues – we might be stressed with a client and he’ll immediately know who can help.

 Along the way, there have been many over boisterous threads.
 Mr Harry has helped us resolve hostile conversations with some additional context, which helped everyone lower their blood pressure.
 I’ve been on the end of phone calls or emails where he asks lots of different groups for input before he makes a big decision.
 His memory is crystal clear (probably because he doesn’t drink any alcohol 😝).

-Below is a non-technical interview I did with Brian while I was visiting him on his farm in Raleigh.
-We discuss some of Brian’s achievements and highlights at Microsoft, his lessons learned and advice to upcoming managers, plus why he’s decided to retire after 23 years at Microsoft.
+Below is a non-technical interview I did with Brian while I was visiting him on his farm in Raleigh, North Carolina.
+Watch us discuss some of Brian’s achievements and highlights at Microsoft, his lessons learned and advice to upcoming managers, plus why he’s decided to retire from our VSTS team after 23 years at Microsoft.